tldr-pages/tldr/pages/common/docker-diff.md

 > Inspect changes to files or directories on a container's filesystem.
 > More information: <https://docs.docker.com/engine/reference/commandline/diff>.

-- Show help:

-`docker diff`

-- Inspect the changes to an container:
+- Inspect the changes to an container since it was created:

 `docker diff {{container}}`

+- Display help:

+`docker diff --help`